rndblog/rndblog.github.io/about.md

 ---
 layout: page
-title: Blog can be open-source!
+title: Blog posts can be open-source!
 ---

-#### ... and a bit more about the project
+#### ... and a bit more about this particular one

-Welcome to  one more blog about Research in IT, from Management to Architecture.
-But wait...
+Welcome to  one more blog about Software Development, Big Data, Architecture and Management.
+But we have something different...

-**This is collaborative blog, open as Wikipedia, but with workflow as in open-source project.
-So now you can make better existing posts or create your own.**
+**This is the collaborative blog, open for changes like Wikipedia, but organized as GitHub open-source project.
+So now you are able to improve existing posts as well as create your own in the way you like!**

-If you <S>_want to fix a bug_</S> found mistake, or outdated information or you want to <S>_implement new feature_</S> add something to an article - just go ahead and create pull request!
+If you <S>_want to fix a bug_</S> found mistake or you want to <S>_implement new feature_</S> add more details to an article or even create your own open article - just go ahead with GitHub workflow and send us pull request!

-And one more thing, every article is marked with an author details plus list of editors, so you may include it to your professional profile.